 - change the form of your business (for example, from a sole proprietorship to a corporation).
 You will need a new Certificate of Authority for the new business entity.

 A final return must be filed within 20 days after you cease business operations or the sale, transfer, or change occurs.
 After we process your final return, we will inactivate your sales tax account.
 Your Certificate of Authority will no longer be valid.
 It is not necessary to return your Certificate of Authority to the Tax Department but your copy should be destroyed.

 Your final return must include the same information that you would include on a regular return.
 Report your sales, sales tax collected, and any use tax owed in the normal manner, and any special taxes or fees collected.
 Be sure to include any schedules that you would normally file with your return.

 Web Filing the final return

-If you have not already done so, you must register with Online Services to Web File your return.
-If the Web File return for the correct filing period is available at the time your final return is due, use the Web File return.
-When you Web File your final return, check the box indicating that it is a final return.
-Once you’ve completed the final return on the Web, you’ll be given an address to send your Certificate of Authority.
-You must surrender the certificate to the Tax Department; complete the questions on the back of the certificate, and mail it to the address provided.
-For more information about surrendering your Certificate of Authority, see Tax Bulletin Amending or Surrendering a Certificate of Authority (TB-ST-25).
+If you have not already done so, you must register with Online Services to Web file your return.
+If the Web file return for the correct filing period is available at the time your final return is due, use the Web File return.
+When you Web file your final return, check the box indicating that it is a final return and enter your last day of doing business.
+Click on the box that most closely matches the reason you are filing a final return.
+If none of them are appropriate, click on the “other” box and enter a brief description of the reason you are filing a final return.

-If you normally Web File and the return for the final sales tax period of your business is not yet available, you must file a paper final return 20 days after you stop doing business or are otherwise required to surrender your Certificate of Authority.
+If you normally Web file and the return for the final sales tax period of your business is not yet available, you must file a paper final return 20 days after you stop doing business and surrender or destroy your Certificate of Authority.
 You will need to make the changes to the paper final return described below under the heading Changing a paper sales tax return for use as a final return.

 Filing a paper final return